 Brand is the promise of a repeatable experience — and a brand’s experience strategy is its opportunity to build lasting customer loyalty.
 For a professional services firm, ingraining this throughout the firm’s staff is the most important strategy of all.

-About the author Leyah Farber is a Director of Brand and Content Strategy at DeSantis Breindel.
+Leyah Farber is a Director of Brand and Content Strategy at DeSantis Breindel.
 With an insatiable curiosity, she loves exploring everything from new countries and cookbooks to digital ecosystems and brand storytelling.